clubcapra/rove/README.md

 ## Work in a docker container (Preferred)

-Working in a dev container will allow you to have the same environnement as the CI and make sure that your code will work on another computer.
-It will also allow you to easily switch package version and test thing without breaking your computer.
+Working in a dev container will allow you to have the same environment as the CI and make sure that your code will work on another computer.
+It will also allow you to easily switch package version and test things without breaking your computer.

 ### Windows installation